 Enough of that.
 She signed up for online units.
 She began to think you could do anything…or nothing…and when the school gave you a certificate you would just use it as currency.

 But Andrée doesn’t see why a miserable grind, years of it, makes the painstaking acquisition of things, even real estate, a substitute for life.
-And since last time at the store, she’d left the whole mess in the middle, walked out, Andrée thinks Jonas will not take her back again.
+And since last time at the store, she left the whole mess in the middle, Andrée thinks Jonas will not take her back again.

-Maybe she’d phrased the question a little weirdly (her brain taxed by red asterisks, and the refrain: A required field is missing).
+Maybe she phrased the question a little weirdly (her brain taxed by red asterisks, and the refrain: A required field is missing).
 He made a joke.
 “Yeah, we tried cats.
-Didn’t work out.”
+Couldn’t see over the wheel.”
 He enjoyed his joke.
 He beckoned, as he chuckled, summoning from behind the fence―via a bleat over the loudspeaker―a slender, dark young man, who wore a white polo shirt, black pants, and a yellow vest.

 The lot boss grinned sideways at Andrée.
 “Go for it, bud.”
-Not her, a sort of narration.
+A sort of narration.
 When the employee faltered his way around the padlocked fence to reach the window, the guy tapped his wristwatch and yelled: “Lunch!
 Get the booth…right?
 LUNCH!”
 Again and again the staffer nodded; each time, he caught Andrée’s eye, as though she could tell him anything.
 Each time she nodded back.